CompArchFA16/CA16_tools/README.md

 * Is the board on?
 * Can the host machine see the board as a usb device?
 * Have you added yourself to vboxusers?
-* Does Future Technology Devices International Device appear in in lsusb?
+* Does Future Technology Devices International Device appear in lsusb?
 * If you open the virtualbox GUI, is the USB controller attached?